 My GP won’t refer me for a scan…

-If your GP won’t refer you for a scan, it might be because it is too early to be able to see even a healthy pregnancy on scan (see our section on scanning).
+If your GP won’t refer you for a scan, it might be because it is too early to be able to see even a healthy pregnancy on scan (see our section on ultrasound scans).
 But it might be that s/he takes a “wait and see” approach and advises you to stay home and put your feet up, or to stay in bed – or just to go about your normal routine.

 You might find this very frustrating and even frightening, especially if you are feeling very anxious:

 - If it’s your first pregnancy, you may worry because you don’t know what is normal and what isn’t.

 - If you have had a previous healthy pregnancy, you may worry because this pregnancy is not progressing in the same way.

 - And if you have previously lost a baby, you are likely to be particularly anxious because of what happened last time.

 But I really want a scan…

 If you want a scan because of bleeding or spotting, and you can’t get an appointment at an Early Pregnancy or Emergency Gynaecology Unit, you could go to your nearest Accident & Emergency Department.
 Bear in mind that you might have a long wait and that they may not be able to scan you there and then.